hashicorp/design-system/website/docs/getting-started/for-designers/partials/setup-guide.md

 ### Copy from the stickersheet

-If you prefer to visually select a component to use in your project, each component in the [Product Components library](https://www.figma.com/file/noyY6dUMDYjmySpHcMjhkN/HDS-Product---Components?t=Ooe3pkDap3cGcgAH-1) has a stickersheet displaying the different variants and properties available in each component.
-Copying the component variant from the stickersheet and pasting into your project will maintian the link to the master component in the library and receive updates as they are rolled out.
+If you prefer to select a component visually, the [Product Components library](https://www.figma.com/file/noyY6dUMDYjmySpHcMjhkN/HDS-Product---Components?t=Ooe3pkDap3cGcgAH-1) has a stickersheet for each component displaying the different variants and properties available.
+Copying the component variant from the stickersheet and pasting into your project will maintain the link to the main component in the library, which means it will receive updates as they become available.

 ![Copy from the stickersheet](/assets/getting-started/designers/copy-from-stickersheet.png)

-### Using library styles
+## Using library styles

 [Official Figma style documentation](https://help.figma.com/hc/en-us/articles/360039238753-Styles-in-Figma)

-Figma styles allow consistent application of color (as a fill or stroke), typography, and effects within your project, and are published by the [Product Foundations library](https://www.figma.com/file/oQsMzMMnynfPWpMEt91OpH/HDS-Product---Foundations?node-id=2916%3A4&t=5MKbTaM2QzE0F5KA-1).
-Styles can be added to a text layer, shape, or frame from the layer styles panel by hovering and clicking the four dot icon next to each style property (either text, color, stroke, or effect).
+Figma styles allow consistent application of color (as a fill or stroke), typography, and effects within your project, and are published in the [Product Foundations library](https://www.figma.com/file/oQsMzMMnynfPWpMEt91OpH/HDS-Product---Foundations?node-id=2916%3A4&t=5MKbTaM2QzE0F5KA-1).
+Styles can be added to a text layer, shape, or frame from the layer styles panel by hovering and clicking the four-dot icon next to each style property (either text, color, stroke, or effect).

 ![Applying styles to a text layer](/assets/getting-started/designers/apply-text-style.png)